micromatch/micromatch/README.md

 # micromatch [![NPM version](https://badge.fury.io/js/micromatch.svg)](http://badge.fury.io/js/micromatch)

 > Glob matching for javascript/node.js.
-A faster and more stable alternative to minimatch (bencharks show micromatch is 10-40x faster on avg).
+A faster alternative to minimatch (10-20x faster on avg), with all the features you're used to using in your Grunt and gulp tasks.

  - 10-20x faster than minimatch ([benchmarks](#benchmarks)) on average
  - Focus on core Bash 4.3 specification features that are actually used (or can be used) in node.js